NaturalHistoryMuseum/ckanext-contact/README.md

 # Configuration

-There are no settings that _must_ be provided in your .ini config file, but there are some options:
+These are the options that can be specified in your .ini config file.

 ## Email